 Q: What is the difference between your lessons and others?

 A: Conventional lessons are live, face to face and interactive, ideal for asking questions in real time, however, there is generally no video archive of the lesson.
 Also, there can be limitations in viewing certain techniques, for example; seeing a close up of a bass drum-foot demonstration.
 Recorded video lessons can be viewed repeatedly, and provide different camera angles for better viewing of all techniques, but interaction with the teacher is typically nil.
 Our lessons combine the best of both worlds; live, face to face interaction with the instructor, all lessons are recorded, archived and made available to the students following the live lesson, different camera views to enhance the learning experience, and much more.
 All of this at a much lower cost.

 Q: What sets your teachers apart from the others?

 A: Unfortunately, some music schools don't properly vet their instructors, or they hire teachers with little or no experience.
 The same goes for Youtube lessons, where it can be hard to know if the teacher is fully qualified.
-We do an annual criminal background checks on every instructor, all teachers have a minimum of a music related diploma, and a minimum of three years teaching experience.
+We do an annual criminal background checks on every instructor, all teachers have a minimum of a music related diploma (or equivalent), and a minimum of three years teaching experience.
 Additionally, we only hire instructors with extra musical experience in live and studio performance.
 We believe that having a well rounded teacher is paramount.

 Q: What do we see at our end?

 A: Students have a choice of a full screen view of the instructor or gallery view.
 We recommend full screen view for the lesson plan portion of the class, and gallery view during the Q&A part for group interaction.
 A great feature in gallery view is when a particular student speaks, his or her window goes full screen, with all attention on them.
 This is truly a one-on-one interaction, in a group dynamic.

 Q: Do students have to be on webcam?